LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ## Description

 NASA's Power of 10 is very powerful set of rules.
-It is well known for it's strict rules tailored to creating saftey critical code.
+It is well known for it's strict rules tailored to creating safety critical code.
 These systems must be developed correctly as people trust their lives with the software developed.
-Keep in mind as you read that these rules focus on **saftey critical C Code**.
+Keep in mind as you read that these rules focus on **safety critical C Code**.
 This means that some of NASA's reasoning relates to the woes of C and how to make C safer.
 Depending on your criteria and language you may not be able to implement every rule.
 Despite this, I feel it is at least important to read NASA's power of 10 as it changes your mind to be more defensive.